 17 Royal Battery The Royal Battery (1691) was one of the links in the city's defences during the French Regime.
 Designed by architect Claude Baillif and engineer Franquelin, this structure was used to protect the city during the siege of 1759.
-Interpretive panels and historical re-enactments onsite.
+Located next to Place de Paris, interpretive panels and historical re-enactments onsite.